junxit/us-congress-bills-114/metadata.md

 - 2016-03-21 — Mr. Royce moved to suspend the rules and pass the bill, as amended.
 - 2016-03-21 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 371 - 2 (Roll no. 130). (text: CR H1480-1482)
 - 2016-03-21 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 371 - 2 (Roll no. 130).(text: CR H1480-1482)
+- 2016-04-04 — Received in the Senate and Read twice and referred to the Committee on Foreign Relations.